Kahutoi Te Kanawa

 Kahutoi Mere Te Kanawa (born 1960) is a New Zealand Māori university teacher, curator, weaver and textile artist.
 Her works have been collected and displayed both nationally and internationally.
 She has worked as a senior lecturer at the University of Otago and a curator at the Auckland War Memorial Museum.
 Te Kanawa is member of the Auckland War Memorial Museum Te Awa project team.
 This project uses the expertise of Māori specialists such as Te Kanawa to enrich the information on Māori taonga in the collection of the Museum.

-Family
+Personal life

-Te Kanawa is the sister of Rangi Te Kanawa, daughter of Diggeress Te Kanawa and granddaughter of Dame Rangimārie Hetet.
+Te Kanawa has tribal affiliations to Ngāti Maniapoto, Tainui (including Ngāti Rārua) and Ngāti Tūwharetoa.
+She is the sister of Rangi Te Kanawa, daughter of Diggeress Te Kanawa and granddaughter of Dame Rangimārie Hetet.